huggingface/datasets/docs/source/process.rst

 There are two options for filtering rows in a dataset: :func:`datasets.Dataset.select` and :func:`datasets.Dataset.filter`.

-* :func:`datasets.Dataset.select` filters rows according to a list of indices:
+* :func:`datasets.Dataset.select` returns rows according to a list of indices:

 .. code-block::